mobyinc/greenhorn/README.md

 Greenhorn aims to provide the behavior you would expect if you were using the Craft interface directly, and abstracts away Craft's idiosyncratic database schema.

 ## Status
-This is alpha software and only a handful of the Craft interface has been implemented.
+This is alpha software and only a small fraction of the Craft interface has been implemented.
 We’re fleshing it out as we go along and things become necessary.

+### Implemented Features
+* Creating fields
+* Creating asset sources using local or S3 provider
+* Creating asset files

 ## Installation
 ```